remonadly/flask-app/README.md

  Microservices DevOps Project: Flask App on AKS

- All screenshots provided in Screenshots/ folder
- All links provided at the end of this file
+ All screenshots provided in Screenshots/ folder, and all links provided at the end of this file

 ---
  Project Objectives